 Multiply by 4 the obtained hypotenuse value.
 It's your rhombus perimeter!

 Or just type the lengths of the diagonals into the rhombus area calculator!

 How to find the area of a rhombus?

 Are you still pretty unsure how to use the calculator?
-Let's show its potential on the simple example:
+Let's show its potential with a simple example:

-- Wow!
-The rhombus area calculator is displaying all the other values - area, height, perimeter, angle and diagonals.
+Wow!
+The rhombus area calculator displays all the other values – area, height, perimeter, angle, and diagonals.
 Impressive, isn't it?

 Is square a rhombus?
 Or is a rhombus a parallelogram?

 The answer is yes to both questions.
 Every square is a rhombus, as for a rhombus, the only necessary condition is that it needs to have all sides of equal length.
 As you know perfectly well, a square needs to have all sides equal and all four equal angles, so it fulfills the conditions to be a rhombus.

 Similarly, a rhombus is a parallelogram, as any shape needs to have two pairs of parallel sides to be a parallelogram – and the rhombus has them.
 So the rhombus is always a parallelogram, but a parallelogram is a rhombus only in a special case – for a parallelogram with four sides of equal length.